letsencrypt/cp-cps/CP.md

 ### 4.9.5 Time within which CA must process the revocation request

-The CA SHALL begin investigation of a Certificate Problem Report within twenty-four hours of receipt, and decide whether revocation or other appropriate action is warranted based on at least the following criteria:
+Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.

+After reviewing the facts and circumstances, the CA SHALL work with the Subscriber and any entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
+The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in Section 4.9.1.1.
+The date selected by the CA SHOULD consider the following criteria:

-1. The nature of the alleged problem;
+1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
+2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
-2. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
+3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
-3. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn’t receive the goods she ordered); and
+4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and
-4. Relevant legislation.
+5. Relevant legislation.

 ### 4.9.6 Revocation checking requirement for relying parties